-St. Paul of the Cross Parish
+Fr.
+Mike Caridi, Pastor St. Paul of the Cross Parish

-Questions frequently arise as to who may serve as a Godparent for the Sacrament of Baptism so a review of the guidelines established by the Catholic Church concerning Godparent eligibility is necessary.
-These regulations should be considered before parents ask someone to be serve as a Godparent for their children:
+From time to time questions arise as to who may serve as a Godparent for the Sacrament of Baptism.
+Therefore, I would like to review the guidelines established by the Catholic Church concerning Godparent eligibility.
+These regulations should be considered before parents ask someone to be serve as a Godparent for their son or daughter:

-- The decision as to who should be a Godparent should be based upon who would provide the best example of Catholic living for the child and not merely for reasons of maintaining family harmony.
+- 1) The decision as to who should be a Godparent should be based upon who would provide the best example of Catholic living for the child and not merely for reasons of maintaining family harmony.
 A Godparent is chosen not primarily to honor the Godparent, but for the well-being and faith development of the child. - 2) In order to be a Godparent for Baptism, an individual must be a practicing Catholic, at least 16 years of age and have received the Sacraments of Initiation (i.e. Baptism, Holy Communion and Confirmation).
-Furthermore, if this person is married, then the marriage must be a valid, sacramental marriage (i.e. one recognized and blessed by the Catholic Church). - 3) The potential Godparent must be registered in a Catholic parish and able to obtain from their parish priest a Godparent/Sponsor Letter of Eligibility. - 4) Only one Godparent is required by Church law.
+Furthermore, if this person is married, then the marriage must be a valid, sacramental marriage (i.e. one recognized and blessed by the Catholic Church). - 3) The potential Godparent must be registered in a Catholic parish and able to obtain from his or her parish priest a letter of eligibility to be a Godparent. - 4) Only one Godparent is required by Church law.
 However, if two Godparents are selected (the more common practice), then there must be one man and one woman chosen.
-In other words, a child cannot have two men or two women as Godparents.
-5) In extraording the selected in the selected - 5) In extraordinary situations when two Catholic Godparents cannot be found, then a baptized person who belongs to another Christian denomination (e.g. Methodist, Lutheran, Presbyterian) may serve as a Christian Witness.
+In other words, a child cannot have two men or two women as Godparents. - 5) In extraordinary situations when two Catholic Godparents cannot be found, then a baptized person who belongs to another Christian denomination (e.g. Methodist, Lutheran, Presbyterian) may serve as a Christian Witness.
 However, former Catholics who have left the Catholic Church for another Christian denomination are not permitted to serve as Christian Witnesses.

-Since Baptism is the initial, foundational Sacrament in the life of a Catholic, great care and good judgement must be used in deciding who will serve as a Godparent.
+Since Baptism is the initial, foundational Sacrament in the life of a Catholic, great care must be taken in deciding who will serve as a Godparent.
 The guidelines above are meant to assist parents in making a reasonable and secure decision as to who will fulfill this critical role for their child.
-Because they are provided by the universal Church, parish priests do not have the authority to waive these guidelines.
+Because they are provided by the universal Church, individual parish priests are not vested with the authority to dispense from these guidelines.